S.Africa's Ramaphosa faces no-confidence vote after request by small party

 The ATM's leader was not immediately available to say why the request for the no-confidence vote had been made.

-The two largest opposition parties, the Democratic Alliance and Economic Freedom Fighters, said they would respond later when asked whether they supported the ATM motion.
+The largest opposition party, the Democratic Alliance, said it did not support the ATM motion.

+The Economic Freedom Fighters, the second-largest opposition group, said it would respond later.
+Ramaphosa's spokesman did not answer his phone.

 (Reporting by Wendell Roelf, Alexander Winning and Lynette Ndabambi; Editing by Angus MacSwan)